ralixjs/ralix/README.md

 import DashboardCtrl from 'controllers/dashboard' import UsersCtrl     from 'controllers/users'

-// Components with auto-start on each DOM load event (turbolinks:load or DOMContentLoaded) import Modal         from 'components/modal' import Tooltip       from 'components/tooltip'
+// Components with auto-start on each DOM load event (turbo:load, turbolinks:load or DOMContentLoaded) import Modal         from 'components/modal' import Tooltip       from 'components/tooltip'